moritzWa/moritz-digital/content/blog/communication-augmentation.md

 image: debategraph.png
 ---

 Most of today's communication is unclear, imprecise, and unscientific.
-While building a remote/async-first startup, difficulties with internal company messaging revealed the importance of clear and precise communication.
-Consequently, I've studied the root causes of this lack of clarity, exploring ideas from software engineering, rationality, and informaiton theory.
+Building a remote/async-first startup, difficulties with internal company messaging revealed the importance of clear and precise communication.
+Consequently, I've studied the root causes of this lack of clarity, exploring ideas from software engineering, rationality, and information theory.
 I found that everyone can take a few simple steps to write more clearly, drastically improving their communication efficiency.

-More specifically, I found conceptual and software tools that can augment the communication process; There are many ways to structure, and improve a message which leads to more clarity for the writer and thereby increases the parsibility for the reader.
+More specifically, I found conceptual and software tools that can augment the communication process; There are many ways to structure and refactor a message, leading to more clarity for the writer and thereby increasing the parsibility for the reader.

 Communication next to sleep and eating is one of the most time-consuming things in our lives.
-On average, we spend a staggering [50%-80% of our workday communicating](https://academic.oup.com/joc/article-abstract/22/2/142/4560955?redirectedFrom=PDF&login=false) and two-thirds of that time talking.
-The recent pandemic-driven shift to remote work has increased the need for effective cross-time-zone, asynchronous written communication even more.
+On average, we spend a staggering [50%-80% of our workday communicating](https://academic.oup.com/joc/article-abstract/22/2/142/4560955?redirectedFrom=PDF&login=false), and two-thirds of that time talking.
+The recent pandemic-driven shift to remote work has increased the need for effective cross-time-zone, asynchronous written communication.

-This means that poor communication is a massive cost, source of conflicts, and productivity drain.
+This universality means that poor communication is a massive cost, source of conflicts, and productivity drain.
 As shown by the statistic that businesses with approximately 100 employees spend on average [17 hours a week](https://www.quantified.ai/blog/how-much-of-our-workdays-do-we-spend-communicating/) clarifying unclear messages.
 This productivity drain translates to an annual cost of at least $525,000, or $5,250 per employee per year.

 Companies like Amazon, which embraced written communication from the beginning, demonstrate its effectiveness and success.
 [Influenced by Edward Tufte](https://playtopotential.com/audio/761), a famous statistician known for his work on information design, they replaced PowerPoint presentations with written documents because they come with higher information density and enable a detailed shared context.
 Increasing the shared context reduces the [inferential distances](https://www.lesswrong.com/tag/inferential-distance) or the number of concepts that one needs to understand a given piece of information.

 # Math v.
 Words

 If communication is the means to shared meaning, then what are the implications of having a medium (words) that is imprecise.
 Comparing language, the primary communication tool of our species, to mathematics helps us understand a crucial tradeoff.